The word chiropractic, from the Greek words praxis and cheir, means treatment by hand.Cloverdale Chiro

 We utilize an examination procedure known as Motion Palpation as developed by the Motion Palpation Institute®.
 There is an art and science to motion palpation.
 The science of motion palpation relies on the examiner’s detailed knowledge of anatomy.
 This procedure systematically allows the examiner to evaluate function for each joint of the spine, pelvis and extremities.
 The art behind motion palpation is the ability of the examiner to feel the difference between a joint that is normal, restricted from moving freely or moving too much and unstable.
 Joint restrictions can be further evaluated for the nature of the restriction.
 More specifically, is the joint restriction caused by soft tissue adhesions or by joint adhesions.
 Pain alone is never an indication for joint manipulation.
 Only by careful and systematic examination can the need for joint manipulation be determined.

-When you have a joint restriction, nothing else is going to resolve that problem as effectively as joint manipulation.
+When you have a joint restriction, nothing else is going to resolve that problem as effectively as performing a DOT certified physical exam in order to determine how serious the injury is.
 In most cases joint and soft-tissue injuries go hand-in-hand, so joint manipulation is often essential for a full resolution of the injury.